aemam022/aemam.github.io/Project_pages/index_2.md

 The speakers quoted on this website are also unusually dense, compared to the whole graph :  3825 edges for only 373 nodes -  a density of only 2,7 %, but still 200 times more than the whole graph.
 This is due to the fact that each subgraph corresponding to a quote list is a complete graph, and so maximally dense.

-#Our Little walk along the Land of Gaphs ends now
+### Our Little walk along the Land of Graphs ends now

-The [Final](https://youtu.be/GB3zR_X25UU?t=4624), a motherhood focused website was quite unexpected, but the corresponding grpah was intersting.
+The [Final](https://youtu.be/GB3zR_X25UU?t=4624), a motherhood focused website was quite unexpected, but the corresponding graph was intersting.

 ##### Don't hesitate to dive deeper into the graphs or to build your own using the GitHib of our project